French invasion of Russia: Capture of Moscow

-On September 14, 1812, Napoleon moved into Moscow.
+On 14 September 1812, Napoleon moved into Moscow.
 However, he was surprised to have received no delegation from the city.
 Before the order was received to evacuate Moscow, the city had a population of approximately 270,000 people.
 48 hours later three quarters of Moscow was reduced to ashes by arson.
 A French Army foot soldier recalled:

 On the march into the city or rather on the march toward it, from a hill in a forest an hour and a half away, we saw the huge city lying before us.
 Clouds of fire, red smoke, great gilded crosses of the church towers glittered, shimmered, and billowed up toward us from the city... there were broad streets, long straight alleys, tall buildings massively built of brick, church towers with burned roofs and half-melted bells, and copper roofs which had rolled from the buildings; everything was uninhabited and uninhabitable.

-Although Saint Petersburg was the political capital at that time, Napoleon had occupied Moscow, the spiritual capital of Russia, but Alexander I decided that there could not be peaceful coexistence with Napoleon.
-There would be no appeasement.
-On 19 September Murat lost sight of Kutuzov who changed direction and turned west to Podolsk and Tarutino where he would be more protected by the surrounding hills and the Nara river.
+Although Saint Petersburg was the political capital at that time, Moscow, which Napoleon had successfully occupied, was considered to be Russia's spiritual capital.
+The occupation led Alexander I to decide there was no way for France and Russia to peacefully coexist.
+On 19 September, Murat lost sight of Kutuzov, who changed direction and turned west to Podolsk and Tarutino where he would be more protected by the surrounding hills and the Nara river.
 On 3 October Kutuzov and his entire staff arrived at Tarutino and camped there for two weeks.
 He controlled the three-pronged roads from Obninsk to Kaluga and Medyn so that Napoleon could not turn south or southwest.
 This position not only allowed him to harass the French lines of communication but also stay in contact with the Russian forces under Tormasov and Chichagov, commander of the Army of the Danube.
 He was also well placed to watch over the workshops and arms factories in nearby Tula and Briansk.